Bal-Can-Can: Cast

+Production

+The film was a co-production of Macedonia (now North Macedonia), Italy, Serbia and Montenegro and Britain.
+The executive producer of the film was Loris Curci.
+The screenplay was written by Darko Mitrevski, who also directed the film.
+The director of cinemaphotography was Suki Medencević and the film was edited by Giacobbe Gamberini.
+Auditions for extras were held in July 2003 in Skopje.
+The filming happened in September and October.

 Release

+The film was released in 2005.

 Reception

-The film was mostly praised by critics with some reviewers, such as Dennis Harvey of Variety, commenting on the film; "Writer-helmer Darko Mitrevski keeps pushing the envelope...
+Dennis Harvey of Variety, commenting on the film, wrote: "Writer-helmer Darko Mitrevski keeps pushing the envelope...
 The cynical, hallucinatory, modern Pilgrim's Progress is a trip, with memorably out-there sequences sure to build a cult rep among adventuresome cineastes."

 Box office

-The film was the highest-grossing film to date in the Republic of Macedonia.
+The film has been the highest-grossing film in North Macedonia, with over 100,000 tickets sold.
 It was also released in Russia, United Kingdom, Spain, Turkey, Greece, Ukraine, Serbia, Croatia, Bulgaria, Slovenia, Bosnia and Herzegovina.